elifesciences/master-server-formula/README.md

 Vault is started automatically.
 The current setup needed to fully test it is:

-- init the vault `vault operator init -key-shares=1 -key-threshold=1`
-- store the token in `.vault-token`
-- unseal the Vault `vault operator unseal` providing the unseal key just generated
 - manually modify `/etc/salt/minion.d/vault.conf` to insert the root token
 - `vault kv enable-versioning secret`
 - insert a secret with `vault kv put secret/answer number=42`